—One of two lines ever spoken by Pluto, from "The Moose Hunt".

 - Jerkass: It shows up, but not as much as in Donald.

 - Love Interest: He has two of these: first, Fifi the Pekingese in the 1930s, and then, Dinah the dachshund in the 1940s and '50s.

 - Love Triangle: The main plot of "Pluto's Heart Throb", in which he and Butch vie for the affections of Dinah.

-- Out of Focus: Thus far, he's only made two appearances in the newest Mickey Mouse series, and his first appearance was only in the beginning of the short.
+- Out of Focus: Thus far, he's only made three appearances in the newest Mickey Mouse series, and his first appearance was only in the beginning of the short.

 - Poorly Disguised Pilot: A year prior to Pluto getting his own individual shorts, one Silly Symphonies cartoon, "Mother Pluto", was centered entirely around him, having virtually nothing in common with the typical Silly Symphonies short.